• Home

 Once you reach the falls, there are multiple paths to different overlooks up top and a natural pool at the base.
 Feel free to have lunch here or swim carefully — the water’s cold and the current is fast.
 Nothing says Big Sky Montana summer like a dip in a freezing cold waterfall!

-What to wear for hiking in Big Sky Montana
+What to Wear Hiking in Big Sky

 A woman hiking near the shore of Summit Lake, one of the best hikes in Big Sky Montana